garengh4/create-react-app/README.md

 Npm commands:
 - `npm install` or `npm i` => looks at a file called **package.json** (like pom file in Maven projects) in the current folder and downloads all dependencies in the node_modules folder
-- `npm install <dependencyName>` or `npm i <dependencyName>` installs that dependenct and also adds a line in the package.json for adding thtat dependency
+- `npm install <dependencyName>` or `npm i <dependencyName>` installs that dependenct and also adds a line in the package.json for adding that dependency
 - `npm i g <dependencyName>` => adding the `g` tag means instally globally, all projects will have access AND is installed somewhere else instead of `node_modules` => typically done for utitliyt programs `ng` or `create-react-app`.
 - lots of other commands => `npm start`, `npm build`, `npm init` (create a new project)